nikitavoloboev/data/docs/unix/shell/shell.md

 - [gifcast](https://github.com/dstein64/gifcast) - Converts an asciinema cast to an animated GIF.
 - [RESH: Rich Enhanced Shell History](https://github.com/curusarn/resh) - Contextual shell history for Zsh and Bash. ([HN](https://news.ycombinator.com/item?id=31400557))
 - [Everything you ever wanted to know about terminals (but were afraid to ask)](http://xn--rpa.cc/irl/term.html) ([HN](https://news.ycombinator.com/item?id=31415937))
+- [GameShell](https://github.com/phyver/GameShell) - Game to learn (or teach) how to use standard commands in a Unix shell.